mayankdotasm/vlab-template-react/README.md

 ```

 ### 2️⃣ Install Dependencies
 ```sh
 npm install
 ```

 ### 3️⃣ Run the Development Server
 ```sh
 npm run dev
 ```

 ### 4️⃣ Build for Production
 ```sh
 npm run build
 ```

 ### 5️⃣ Preview Production Build
 ```sh
 npm run preview
 ```

----

-## 📜 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.

----

-## 🤝 Contributing

-Feel free to open issues and submit pull requests to improve this template!